constantino-garcia/cmmrt/README.md

 * A novel Bayesian meta-learning approach is proposed for RT projection between CMs from as few as 20 molecules while still obtaining competitive error rates compared with previous approaches.

+## Fingerprints generation
+To train your own model or to predict the RT of your own set of compounds it is necessary to generate the fingerprints using alvaDesc software (under license, check [alvadesc software](https://www.alvascience.com/alvadesc/)).

+The

+You may find useful the files:

+* [build_data.py](cmmrt/rt/build_data_cmm.py): it contains the necessary functions to generate fingerprints and/or descriptors.
+Specifically, the function generate_vector_fingerprints(aDesc, chemicalStructureFile = None, smiles = None) generates the fingerprints used in the CMM RT model.
+This function processes an instance of the alvaDesc software, and the input file path representing the compound of interest in the format SMILES, mol, SDF, mol2 or hin.
+If a String of SMILES is desired directly, it can be directly specified in the parameter SMILES.
+It returns a string formed the values of the ECFP, MACCSFP and PFP fingerprints sequentially joint.
+The function generate_vector_fps_descs(aDesc, chemicalStructureFile, fingerprint_types = ("ECFP", "MACCSFP", "PFP"), descriptors = True) generates both the the descriptors and the fingerprints.
+It contains the descriptors values value by value and the ECFP, MACCSFP and PFP fingerprints andsequentially joint.
+* [build_data_smrt.py](cmmrt/rt/build_data_smrt.py): it is an example of the processing of a CSV input file containing the pubchem id and the inchi.
+The pubchem id is used as a reference to access the corresponding SDF file representing the structure.
+It generates a file containing the ECFP, MACCSFP and PFP fingerprints sequentially joint for each input compound.
+* [build_data_cmm.py](cmmrt/rt/build_data_cmm.py): it is an example of the processing of a CSV input file containing the pubchem id and the SMILES.
+The pubchem id is used as a reference to access the corresponding SDF file representing the structure.
+It generates a file containing the ECFP, MACCSFP and PFP fingerprints sequentially joint for each input compound.

 ## Getting started